Compare cheap plant insurance quotes

-Improve your general garden security with good fencing, gates and lighting to keep intruders out.
+Improve garden security: Ensure you have good fencing, gates and lighting to keep intruders out

-Take a look at your garden and try to add up the rough value of your plants.
-Then check the small print of your home contents insurance to see how much plant covered is offered.
-Check if there are any exclusions such as plants in pots.
-If you need more cover, talk to your insurer and see if additional cover can be arranged at an extra cost.
+Take a look around your garden and try to roughly add up the value of your plants.
+Check the small print of your home contents insurance to see how much plant cover is offered.
+Keep an eye out for any exclusions in the policy and if you need more cover, talk to your insurer to see if you can pay extra for additional cover.

 If you’ve got rare or exotic plants, it might be worth looking at specialist garden cover.
 Explore more home insurance options with MoneySuperMarket.